 Firmware Upgrade¶

 There are many ways to update your Black Magic Probe.
-For most users the stable release firmware will be sufficient and
+For most users, the stable release firmware

-in most cases will not require to compile anything.
-We recommend updating the firmware using bmputil
+will be sufficient and in most cases will not require to compile anything.
+We recommend updating

-please let us know, we strive to make the
+using bmputil please let us know, as we strive to make the experience as easy as possible.

 Install bmputil-cli¶